MiaoPasss/MiaoPasss/README.md

 ## 🎉 Past Timeline ##

-### Sep 2021 - Apr 2022
+### Sep 2017 - Apr 2022
-- Finished Computer Engineering program with Honours degree
+- Computer Engineering degree with Honours at University of Toronto

 ### May 2020 - May 2021
 - Unity Gameplay Developer at Uken Games

-### Sep 2017 - Apr 2020
-- 1st to 3rd year Computer Engineering at University of Toronto